Baahubali: The Beginning

 The film's story was written by Rajamouli's father V. Vijayendra Prasad, who told him a story about Sivagami, a woman who carries a baby in her hand while crossing a river, and a few years later about Kattappa, which intrigued Rajamouli.
 His fascination with Mahabharata and the tales of Amar Chitra Katha and Chandamama further fueled his interest in the story.
 It took the writers three months to complete the final draft.
 The soundtrack and background score were composed by M. M. Keeravani, while cinematography, production design, and visual effects (VFX) were handled by K. K. Senthil Kumar, Sabu Cyril, and V. Srinivas Mohan.

-The film was made on a budget of ₹180 crore ($28 million), (Note: The average exchange rate in 2015 was 64.15 Indian rupees (₹) per 1 US dollar (US$).) making it the most expensive Indian film at its time of release.
+The film was made on a budget of ₹170 crore ($26.4 million), (Note: The average exchange rate in 2015 was 64.15 Indian rupees (₹) per 1 US dollar (US$).) making it the most expensive Indian film at its time of release.
 The film opened worldwide on 10 July 2015 along with the dubbed versions in Hindi and Malayalam.
 It received national and international acclaim for Rajamouli's direction, story, visual effects, cinematography, themes, action sequences, music, and performances, and became a record-breaking box office success.
 With a worldwide box office gross of ₹600–650 crore, it became the highest-grossing Telugu film and the second highest-grossing Indian film worldwide at the time of its release.
 It is currently the sixth highest-grossing Telugu film of all time.
-At the time of its release, it also became the highest-grossing Tamil film and currently, the third highest-grossing Tamil film.
+At the time of its release, it also became the highest-grossing Tamil film at the time of its release.
 Its Hindi dubbed version also broke several records by becoming the highest-grossing dubbed film in Hindi of all time.
 Both budget and box office records have since been surpassed by Baahubali 2: The Conclusion, the highest-grossing film in India of all time.

 Baahubali: The Beginning along with its successor, is widely regarded as one of the most influential films of Indian cinema.
 It became the first Indian film to be nominated for Saturn Awards, receiving five nominations at the 42nd ceremony, including Best Fantasy Film and Best Supporting Actress.
 It received several accolades such as the National Film Award for Best Feature Film, and the National Award for Best Special Effects.
 It won five awards from ten nominations, including Best Telugu Film, Best Director – Telugu for Rajamouli, and Best Supporting Actress – Telugu for Ramya Krishna respectively, at the 63rd Filmfare Awards South.
 A combined recut version of The Beginning and The Conclusion, titled Baahubali: The Epic, was theatrically released worldwide on 31 October 2025.